marliyehez/Data-Engineering/batch-data-processing-transjakarta-bus/README.md

 To provide actionable insights, Looker Studio is integrated with the BigQuery tables.
 Looker Studio connects to the transformed data, acting as a dynamic dashboard for visualizing trends, patterns, and performance metrics related to Transjakarta buses.

 ## Data Modeling
-The model is composed of a central fact table, dimension tables that provide context, hierarchical structures, foreign keys for establishing relationships, and attributes for achieving granularity, all within the framework of a simplified Snowflake Schema.
+The model is composed of a central fact table, dimension tables that provide context, hierarchical structures, foreign keys for establishing relationships, and attributes for achieving granularity, all within the framework of a Snowflake Schema.
 <p align="center">
   <img src="img/transjakarta_data_model.png" width="600">
 <p>